 Instead, they are believed to be caused by an autoimmune response, in that the patient’s immune system continues to respond to the virus, causing damage to the body’s tissues, even after the infection has been treated and removed.
 The good news about PTLDS is that it tends to occur more in patients who were diagnosed with Lyme disease a few months after infection (thereby delaying treatment).

-Treatment for Lyme diseases involves taking antibiotics by mouth, such as cefuroxime axetil, amoxicillin, or doxycycline.
+Treatment for Lyme disease involves taking antibiotics by mouth, such as cefuroxime axetil, amoxicillin, or doxycycline.

 Mosquito repellants with DEET are somewhat effective against ticks, but it’s better to use a repellant that’s specifically formulated for use against ticks, such as one containing permethrin.

 After hiking or walking in grassy or wooded areas, perform a tick check on all parts of your body.
-Ticks tend to like warm, moist places, so check in your groin area, under your breasts (women), between toes and fingers and behind knees and in your hair/on your scalp.
+Ticks tend to like warm, moist places, so check in your groin area, under your breasts (women), between toes and fingers, behind your knees, and in your hair/on your scalp.